shabbyrobe/amiss/doc/selecting.rst

 .. warning::

     Do not mix and match hand-interpolated query arguments and "in"-clause parameters (not that you should be doing this anyway).
 The following example may not work quite like you expect:

     .. code-block:: php

         <?php
-        $criteria = new Criteria\Query;
+        $criteria = new \Amiss\Sql\Query\Criteria;
         $criteria->params = array(
             ':foo'=>array(1, 2),
             ':bar'=>array(3, 4),